-Cummins FiltrationTM, which produces Fleetguard® products, is a division of Cummins Inc. Fleetguard® filters are developed through joint testing at Cummins Inc. and are standard on new Cummins® engines.
+Cummins Filtration Inc. is a subsidiary of Cummins Inc. Fleetguard® filters are developed through joint testing at Cummins Inc. and Fleetguard Filtration Inc..
+Fleetguard® filters are standard on new Cummins® engines.
 Cummins Inc. recommends their use.

 Fleetguard® products meet all Cummins® Source Approval Test standards to provide the quality filtration necessary to achieve the engine's design life.
-If other brands are substituted, the purchaser must insist on products that the supplier has tested to meet Cummins Inc. high-quality standards.
+If other brands are substituted, the purchaser should insist on products that the supplier has tested to meet Cummins Inc. high-quality standards.

-Cummins Inc. can not be responsible for problems caused by non-genuine filters that do not meet Cummins Inc. performance or durability requirements.
+Cummins Inc. can not be responsible for problems caused by nongenuine filters that do not meet Cummins Inc. performance or durability requirements.